 Using the Investment Recovery Calculator involves several straightforward steps.
 Each input field is crucial for accurate calculations and understanding the investment’s dynamics.

-- Initial Investment: Enter the total amount of money invested at the start.
-This figure represents the capital outlay required for the investment.
+- Initial Investment Amount: Enter the total amount of money you invest at the start.

 Backend Formula for the Investment Recovery Calculator